friendsofgo/killgrave/README.md

 - **origins** (string array)

-  Represent the **Access-Control-Allow-Origin header**, if you don't specify or leave as empty array this options has not default value
+  Represent the **Access-Control-Allow-Origin header**, if you don't specify or leave as empty array this option has not default value

 - **allow_credentials** (boolean)